How can I give The City Library feedback?

-Click here for full information about the Art Exhibit Call for Entries and to access the electronic submission form, or Click Here for the Teen-Specific Art Exhibit Call for Entries form.
+Click Here for full information about the Art Exhibit Call for Entries and to access the electronic submission form, or Click Here for the Teen-Specific Art Exhibit Call for Entries form.

-Interlibrary Loan (ILL) is the process of borrowing materials from libraries across the nation and making those materials available for your use.
-It is used for materials not owned by the library and that fall outside the scope of our collections.
-Most commonly requested items are out of print book titles.
+Interlibrary Loan (ILL) is the process of borrowing materials from libraries across the nation and making those items available for your use.
+It is used for requesting materials not owned by the library and that fall outside the scope of our collections.
 The City Library is pleased to provide this service at no or minimal cost to our patrons.

 Materials Selection Policy

 How do I submit an Interlibrary Loan request?

 In most cases, Interlibrary Loan requests can be placed directly via The City Library's online catalog (microfilm and journal article requests being the notable exceptions).
 Patrons should first expand their search beyond The City Library's collection to include the entire Library of Congress catalog.
 To do so, click the Select Databases link located just below the search bar on the Keyword Search page of the catalog and select Library of Congress under the Interlibrary Loan section.
 Then proceed with your search.
 When the search results page appears, if the search status bar does not indicate that "All retrieved results have been added," click the Add Pending Results link to display items retrieved from the Library of Congress catalog.
 If the item can be located via this expanded search of the Library of Congress catalog, patrons can submit an Interlibrary Loan request directly by clicking the Place Hold button next to the item.